 English forms the basis for our development, relationships and our understanding of the world around us.
 The study of English is key to our children’s personal growth and, through the development of effective written and spoken communication, it is the foundation for all their learning.
-The ability to communicate effectively, confidently and with clarity is crucial in school, but also in becoming an effective participant in our wider society with skills of communication being key to accessing the world of work and in navigating adult life.
-In a fast paced, global world the importance of fluent written and spoken English is crucial and therefore, we aim to develop these skills through our evolving English curriculum.
+The ability to communicate effectively, confidently and with clarity is crucial in school, but also in becoming an effective participant in our wider society, with skills of communication being key to accessing the world of work and in navigating adult life.
+In a fast-paced world, the importance of fluent written and spoken English is crucial; therefore, we aim to develop these skills through our evolving English curriculum.

-Our curriculum for English aims to promote high standards of language and literacy by equipping pupils with a strong command of the spoken and written word, and to develop their love of literature through widespread reading for enjoyment.
-We are committed to delivering the National Curriculum for English so that our children develop firm foundations in reading, writing and oracy and close the language development gap they join us with [1].
+Our curriculum for English aims to promote high standards of language and literacy, by equipping pupils with a strong command of the spoken and written word.
+We also aim to develop our pupils’ love of literature through widespread reading for enjoyment.
+We are committed to delivering the National Curriculum for English so that our children develop firm foundations in reading, writing and oracy and close identified language development gaps.

 We aim to achieve this by ensuring that our youngest learners develop their oracy skills, through high quality speaking and listening opportunities.
 In addition, vocabulary development is a key part of all areas of learning across the Early Years Foundation Stage.